-It’s finally warm outside.
-It’s finally seasonally appropriate to drink margaritas.
+It’s summer.
+It’s seasonally appropriate to drink margaritas.
 Before you purchase a few liters of sugary, limey liquid, you may want to know what our expert drinkers think.
 Nine BYT staffers, as young as 21, as old as almost 40, tasted eleven of the most available mixes.

 The 11 mixes were purchased at local Harris Teeter’s, Metro Wine and Spirits and Adams Morgan liquor stores.
 Each drink was batched, made according to its bottle’s recommendations.